marcoskirsch/nodemcu-httpserver/README.md

 ## How to use

-1. Upload server files using [nodemcu-uploader](https://github.com/kmpm/nodemcu-uploader) or similar.
+1. Upload server files using [nodemcu-uploader](https://github.com/kmpm/nodemcu-uploader).
+   The easiest is to use GNU Make with the bundled Makefile.
+Open the Makefile and modify the user configuration to point to your nodemcu-uploader script and your serial port.
-   Or, even better, use GNU Make with the bundled makefile.
-Type the following to upload server code, init.lua (which you may want to modify), and some example files:
+   Type the following to upload the server code, init.lua (which you may want to modify), and some example files:

-         make upload
+         make upload_all

    If you only want to upload the server code, then type: